Approximate Equivariance in Reinforcement Learning: METHOD: APPROXIMATELY EQUIVARIANT REINFORCEMENT LEARNING

 We propose approximately equivariant versions of two commonly used actor-critic algorithms, DrQv2 \citep{yarats2021mastering} and SAC \citep{haarnoja2018soft}.
 In doing so, we generalize exactly equivariant versions of SAC \citep{wang2022so2equivariant} and DrQv2 \citep{wang2022surprising} from previous works by replacing strictly equivariant layers with relaxed equivariant layers.

+\paragraph{Illustrative Example} We first illustrate how to apply our proposed approximately equivariant actor-critic architecture on the \texttt{Reacher} domain; see Figure~\ref{fig:architecture}.
+The objective is to actuate a two-joint arm so that the end effector reaches the red point.
+The state is a stack of consecutive images $s \in \mathbb{R}^{C \times H \times W}$ and the action $a \in \mathbb{R}^2$ corresponds to torques for the first and second arms.
+There is clear rotational and reflectional symmetry in this domain.
+If the state (image) is rotated, the action should be invariant to rotations as they are angular torques.
+If the state is reflected, then the action would also correspondingly be flipped (in sign).
+However, as in the example in Figure~\ref{fig:approx_equivariance}, the first joint is more responsive to positive torques, which breaks rotational and reflectional symmetry.

+For this domain, we implement approximate equivariance to the group $D_2$ of vertical reflections and $\pi$ rotations.
+The group $D_2$ transforms the input states by image transformations, where the input images are reflected or rotated.
+Latent representations are images $z \colon \mathbb{R}^2 \to \mathbb{R}^C$ where $g \in D_2$ acts on the pixel axes by image transformation and on the channel axis by permutations corresponding to the regular representation of $D_2$, i.e. $(gz)(x,y) = \rho_{\mathrm{reg}}(g) z(g^{-1} \cdot (x,y))$.
+Note that the latent representations can be high-dimensional, consisting of a direct sum of several different or repeated low-dimensional representations of $D_2$.
+For the output, the torques $a_1$ and $a_2$ are scalars that change sign under reflection but are invariant under rotations.

-\paragraph{Encoder, Policy, and Critic} We replace each group convolution with relaxed group convolutions (see Appendix~\ref{app:method} for a version using relaxed steerable convolutions) for the encoder, policy, and critics.
+\paragraph{Encoder, Policy, and Critic} We extend exactly equivariant versions of SAC \citep{wang2022so2equivariant} and DrQv2 \citet{wang2022surprising} by replacing each group convolution with relaxed group convolutions for the encoder, policy, and critics.
 Practically, each relaxed group convolution layer contains $L$ exactly equivariant kernels $\psi_l$ and the output is a linear combination of the outputs of these convolutions and relaxed weights $w^l(g)$.
-The $w^l(g)$ also transform as the regular representation of $G$.
+The $w^l(g)$ also transform as the regular representation of $G$, see Section~\ref{background_groups} for the definition for finite groups.

 The encoder $E$ and the policy $\pi$ are approximately equivariant.
-The latent state $z$ output by $E$ is defined to transform as the regular representation of $G$.
+The latent state $z$ output by $E$ is defined to transform as the direct sum of regular representations of $G$.
 The action representation is domain-specific.
 The critics are approximately invariant and output scalars $q_{(s,a)}$ that are fixed by $G$, i.e. transform via the trivial representation.
 For more details, please see Section~\ref{sec:experiments} and Appendix~\ref{app:method}.